Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Discussion Conclusion

-The spectral dichotomy between DC-dominated helical segments and broadband coil regions, established quantitatively in Sec.~\ref{sec:results}, provides a frequency-domain rationale for the empirical success of the pointwise integrability residual $E[n]$ \cite{wang2026structural, wang2026piecewise}: as a high-pass operator, $E[n]$ suppresses the helical DC plateau and amplifies boundary discontinuities.
-Combined with the sub-residue sharpness of helix--coil transitions, this dichotomy renders any finite-width spectral window susceptible to boundary contamination, establishing the signal-processing trade-off between boundary precision and topological noise immunity.
+The spectral contrast between DC-dominated helical segments and broadband coil regions, established quantitatively in Secs.~\ref{sec:order_disorder} and \ref{sec:gabor_limit}, provides a frequency-domain rationale for the empirical success of the pointwise integrability residual $E[n]$ \cite{wang2026structural, wang2026piecewise}.
+Because $E[n]$ measures the local violation of the DNLS dispersion relation, it vanishes within the near-constant helical plateau and responds sharply to boundary discontinuities where torsion non-uniformity disrupts integrability.
+Combined with the single-step sharpness of helix--coil transitions, this contrast renders any finite-width spectral window susceptible to boundary contamination, giving rise to an intrinsic spatial-spectral trade-off between boundary precision and robustness to local conformational defects.

-This intrinsic trade-off dictates that relying solely on the pointwise high-pass limit is topologically fragile: isolated torsion defects within an otherwise continuous helix trigger over-segmentation of the macroscopic topology.
-Conversely, widening the observation window to absorb such local noise inevitably blurs the sub-residue boundaries.
-In the language of integrable systems, an ideal discrete nonlinear Schr\"{o}dinger (DNLS) soliton propagates without dispersing its spectral content, producing minimal spectral entropy; real helices approximate this limit.
-The high-pass channel ($E[n]$) detects the rupture of this near-integrability at boundaries and defects, while the low-pass channel ($R_{\mathrm{LF}}$) measures the preservation of the DC-dominated spectral core within helical interiors.
-Their combination captures complementary frequency-domain information not fully accessible to either probe alone, improving the detection area under the curve from 0.783 to 0.815.
+This intrinsic trade-off implies that relying solely on the pointwise local limit is topologically fragile \cite{ferrari2019knots}.
+Isolated torsion defects within an otherwise continuous helix trigger fragmentation of the macroscopic domain.
+Conversely, widening the observation window to absorb such local noise necessarily blurs the single-residue-step phase boundaries.
+An ideal discrete nonlinear Schr\"{o}dinger (DNLS) soliton propagates without dispersing its spectral content, producing minimal spectral entropy; real helices approximate this integrable limit.
+The local order parameter ($E[n]$) detects the rupture of this near-integrability at boundaries and defects, while the macroscopic spectral probe ($R_{\mathrm{LF}}$) measures the preservation of the DC-dominated spectral core within helical interiors.
+Their combination captures complementary structural information not fully accessible to either observable alone, raising the phase-state separability from AUC 0.783 to 0.815.